 - As co-chair of the Maryland Human Trafficking Task Force’s the Medical Subcommittee, the SAFE Center partnered with the Maryland Hospital Association to produce comprehensive Human Trafficking: Guidelines for Healthcare Providers – the first update on the state’s guidelines for identifying and supporting survivors of human trafficking in the hospital setting.
 To date, approximately 650 healthcare providers have received SAFE Center training on the guidelines.

 - By initiating and co-chairing the first Labor Trafficking Subcommittee within the Maryland Human Trafficking Task Force and the Prince George’s County Human Trafficking Task Force, we are convening and training key stakeholders in labor and health inspection agencies, states attorney’s offices, workers’ rights groups, and others to partner with us in enhancing the state of Maryland’s anti-labor trafficking efforts.

 The Montgomery County Human Trafficking Task Force was formed to increase understanding of the issue in Montgomery County and to develop inter-agency coordination of strategies for response and prevention.
 Organized and chaired by the Montgomery County Commission for Women, the task force includes, but is not limited to, government and non-government agencies and organizations, as well as a host of individual community members and ex-officio organizations.

-As co-chair of the Montgomery County Human Trafficking Task Force’s victim services committee, the SAFE Center is facilitating county-wide collaboration between service providers and law enforcement, creating an assessment-based response protocol for trafficking survivors.
+As past co-chair of the Montgomery County Human Trafficking Task Force’s victim services committee, the SAFE Center facilitated county-wide collaboration between service providers and law enforcement, creating an assessment-based response protocol for trafficking survivors.

 Prince George’s County, MD Human Trafficking Task Force